chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     weight = 85
 +++

 This page will discuss the integration of Supermarket with Automate HA setup.
-The page will guide you to register an existing private Supermarket with [on-premises deployment](/automate/ha_onprim_deployment_procedure/) of Automate HA.
+The page will guide you to register an existing private Supermarket with Automate HA.

 Before starting this page, refer to the [Supermarket Integration](/automate/supermarket_integration_with_automate/) page with Automate for basic understanding.

 ## Register Supermarket with Automate HA

-The overall steps to register an existing private instance of Supermarket with Automate HA is same as the steps to register it with [Standalone](/automate/supermarket_integration_with_automate/#register-supermarket-with-automate-embedded-chef-identity) Automate.
+The overall steps to register an existing private instance of Supermarket with Automate HA are the same as the steps to register it with [Standalone](/automate/supermarket_integration_with_automate/#register-supermarket-with-automate-embedded-chef-identity) Automate.
 The only difference is in the way we patch the `.toml` file in Automate HA.

-Follow the steps to register supermarket with Automate HA:
+Follow the steps to register the supermarket with Automate HA:

-1. Register your existing supermarket with [Automate embedded Chef identity](/automate/supermarket_integration_with_automate/#register-supermarket-with-automate-embedded-chef-identity).
+1. Register your existing supermarket with the [Automate embedded Chef identity](/automate/supermarket_integration_with_automate/#register-supermarket-with-automate-embedded-chef-identity).

 1. Now, patch the configuration on all the frontend nodes from the Bastion node using the command below: